Primoris Services Corporation research snapshot

 Frequently Asked Questions

 This PRIM research page is an informational tool, not investment advice or a recommendation to buy or sell any security.
 Forecasts are scenario illustrations based on available data and assumptions, may be wrong, and can change quickly.
-The guidance cut on June 22, 2026, introduced significant uncertainty about near-term earnings visibility.
+The May and June 2026 guidance cuts, the COO departure, and pending shareholder litigation introduce significant uncertainty about near-term earnings visibility.
 Verify primary sources and consider qualified professional advice before making an investment decision.